-- a) Make sure center mark on masking tape is in line with seal chamber face as in step e) of section 6.8.8, Check rotor axial float. - b) Install dial indicator on thrust bearing housing [3200] so indicator contacts end of shaft.
-Set indicator at zero. - Push rotor outboard to ensure contact between thrust ball bearing [3013] and bearing housing [3200]. - Read the distance the shaft moved on the dial indicator.
-This is the amount of shims [3126] to be installed between thrust ball bearing [3013] and shaft.
+- a) Pour a small amount of oil on thrust collar and thrust shoes.
+Install inboard thrust bearing assembly. - b) Make sure center mark on masking tape is in line with Seal Chamber face per Step e) of check rotor axial float instructions. - c) Install dial indicator on thrust bearing housing [3200] so indicator contacts end of shaft.
+Set indicator at zero. - d) Push rotor outboard to ensure contact between thrust bearing [3013] and bearing housing [3200]. - e) Read the distance the shaft moved on the dial indicator.
+This is the amount of shims [3126] to be installed between thrust collar [3610] and shoulder of shaft. - f) Remove masking tape.

-6.8.11 Set thrust bearing end-play
+6.8.11 Final bearing assembly